mlx-graphs/mlx-graphs/README.md

    ``mlx-graphs`` has been designed to run GNNs and graph algorithms *fast* on Apple Silicon chips.
 All GNN operations fully leverage the GPU and CPU hardware of Macs thanks to the efficient low-level primitives available within the MLX core library.
+Initial benchmarks shows an up to 10x speed improvement with respect to other frameworks.
 - **Scalability to large graphs**

    With unified memory architecture, objects live in a shared memory accessible by both the CPU and GPU.